CrociDB/bulletty/site/docs/install.md

 ### Through _Cargo_

-Considering you have `cargo` installed in your system:
+Considering you have `cargo 1.90+` installed in your system:

 ```shell
 cargo install bulletty